Peer-reviewed journal articles

 Work in progress

 Jascha Dräger, Markus Klein, Edward Sosu.
-School absences trajectories and their consequences for educational achievement.
-Revise & Resubmit.
+Does the impact of pupil absences depend on their timing?.
+Revise and resubmit.
 A preprint can be accessed here.

 Jascha Dräger, Markus Klein, Edward Sosu.
-Does the impact of pupil absences depend on their timing?.
+Socioeconomic status, school absences, and academic achievement - A causal mediation analysis.
 Under review.
 A preprint can be accessed here.

 Jascha Dräger, Markus Klein, Edward Sosu.
 The psychosocial pathways betweeen school absenteeism and academic achievement.
 In progress.